Virtual Router Redundancy Protocol

 - Disable the vmac.

-VRRP synchronization groups are configured from the router configuration context in the CLI.
+VRRP synchronisation groups are configured from the router configuration context in the CLI.
 When creating a new sync group a valid ID must be provided during the creation process:

 example:/config/router/#> group test example:/config/router/vrrp-grp-test/#>

-Note: A synchronization group must contain exactly two VRRP instances.
+Note: A synchronisation group must contain exactly two VRRP instances.

 Syntax